Ask the Dermatology Experts About Skin, Hair and Nail Diseases:

 Every cell in the human body needs dozens and dozens of nutrients and metabolites.
 Some, like vitamins, minerals and essential amino acids need to come from food.
 Others are produced by the body, provided it is healthy and properly nourished.
 No skin cream can replace that.
 Applying a cream with nutrients to the surface of you skin does not ensure that those nutrients actually penetrate into your skin cells.
 They may just "sit there" until your next shower.
 How much of the active ingredients actually get into your skin cells depends on the skin's condition, concentration of the ingredients, manufacturing technology and many other factors.
 This doesn't mean that all topical preparations are useless -- but they are often unreliable.
 On the other hand, when the nutrients are ingested and absorbed into your bloodstream, they are sure to be delivered to your skin cells.

-Why should you choose the Texas Institute of Dermatology for your Skin Care needs?
+Why should you choose the Texas Institute of Dermatology for your Skin, Hair and Nail Diseases?

 At the Texas Institute of Dermatology, we want you to have an excellent outcome and to feel that your needs and concerns have been promptly addressed in a caring and sensitive fashion.
 We strive diligently to ensure your satisfaction, comfort, privacy, and safety.
 All treatments are supervised or performed by Dr. Ghohestani with many years of successful experience in a large variety of procedures.
 Many treatment modalities are available, and we can recommend the one or two that are most likely to meet your needs; we’re here to meet your needs and help you realize your aspirations.
-At our clinic in San Antonio, Texas, we serve communities throughout Bexar County and Kendall County, including San Antonio, Boerne, Leon Spring, Ralph Fair Ranch, Canyon Lake city; many of our patients also come from San Marcos, New Braunfels, Kerrville, Austin, Wimberley and Corpus Christi.
+At our clinic in San Antonio, Texas, we serve communities throughout Bexar County and Kendall County, including San Antonio, Boerne, Leon Spring, Ralph Fair Ranch, Canyon Lake city; many of our patients also come from Laredo, San Marcos, New Braunfels, Kerrville, Austin, Wimberley and Corpus Christi.